samuelpswang/green-software-is-cool/README.md

 $E$ = Energy consumed by a software system; $I$ = Location-based marginal carbon emissions; $M$ = Embodied emissions of a software system; $R$ = Functional unit, e.g. carbon per additional user, API-call, ML job, etc.; $C$ = Carbon emissions.

-> * SCI specification does not specify software boundaries, but you should include all supporting infrastructure and systems that contribute to the software operation.
-> * SCI specification does not currently describe the functional units and you are free to pick whichever best describes how your application scales.
-> * SCI score is dependent on software boundary and the chosen functional unit > it's essential to disclose them when you present your score.
+> SCI specification does not specify software boundaries, but you should include all supporting infrastructure and systems that contribute to the software operation.
+It also does not currently describe the functional units and you are free to pick whichever best describes how your application scales.
+This means that SCI score is dependent on software boundary and the chosen functional unit, which makes it is essential for you to disclose them when you present your score.

 ### 6.3 Quantification Methods